-The number of submissions for or against a proposed development is not a specific consideration in the Commission's process - it is the substance of the submissions that assists the Commission in making its determination.
+The number of submissions for or against a proposed development is not relevant to the Commission's process - it is the substance of the submissions that assists the Commission in making its determination.
 The raw number of public submissions received is only a relevant consideration at an earlier stage in the planning process in relation to whether the proposed development will be decided by the Commission.
-This is triggered when DPHI receives 50 or more 'unique' objections as part of its public submission process.
+This is triggered when DPE receives 50 or more 'unique' objections as part of its public submission process.